GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 In both of the timelines above, the largest element changes as content loads.
-In the first example, new content is added to the DOM and that changes what elements is largest.
-And in the second example, the layout changes and content that was previously the largest is removed from the viewport.
+In the first example, new content is added to the DOM and that changes what element is the largest.
+In the second example, the layout changes and content that was previously the largest is removed from the viewport.

 While it's often the case that late-loading content is larger than content